jogetoss/file-type-validator/README.md

 # Description

-The File Type Validator plugin validates the actual file type using Apache Tika.
+The File Type Validator plugin validates uploaded files based on the configured list of allowed file types and their associated MIME types.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/marketplace/File+Type+Validator+Plugin).

 # Getting Help